 4.1 The ADF will meet at least once a year or as deemed necessary.
 The ADF will be organized as a physical meeting, virtual/online meeting, or hybrid meeting (combination of both physical and virtual/online).

-4.2 The Chairman shall be nominated by the Forum on a consensus basis with the term of two years that is extendable once.
+4.2 The Chair shall be nominated by the Forum on a consensus basis with the term of two years that is extendable once.

-4.3 Two Vice-Chairmen shall be nominated as necessary with the term of two years that is extendable.
+4.3 Two Vice-Chairs shall be nominated as necessary with the term of two years that is extendable.

-4.4 The Chairman is be responsible for:
+4.4 The Chair shall be responsible for:

 approving the tentative Agenda of the Forum,